Table of Contents

 The particle limit recommended for the disc-stack centrifuge is around 250 microns.
 The typical inter disc spacing is 500 microns in a disc centrifuge bowl.

-Solids concentrations allowable in the centrifuge feed is defined by the sludge ejection mechanism used in the centrifuge.
+Solids concentrations allowable in the centrifuge feed are defined by the sludge ejection mechanism used in the centrifuge.
 Higher solids concentration requires a continuous sludge ejection mechanism, while intermittent ejections can handle smaller solids concentration.

 The decanter centrifuges (as described above) have the auger pushing out the separated solids continuously through the sludge ports.
 This continuous evacuation of solids allows for the handling of high levels of solids concentration in the feed.